|Guide||♦||5 Triplogs||Mine 0||0 Topics|

 Mountain Lions in my Backyard?

-Unless you see it from the correct vantage you would never know that there is a rugged and relatively wild canyon cutting between Safford Peak and Panther Peak to the north and Peak 3262 (the broad flat table-top like peak) to south in the Northern District of Saguaro West National Park.
+Unless you see it from the correct vantage, you would never know that there is a rugged and relatively wild canyon cutting between Safford Peak and Panther Peak to the north and Peak 3262 (the broad flat table-top like peak) to the south in the Northern District of Saguaro West National Park.
 The best place to see it is actually from the south side of Sombrero Peak.
 It got me curious, so I decided to check it out.
 I wanted to use this canyon to access the broad, flat Peak 3263 that is such a landmark here in northern Tucson.

 To get there, take off from Sanctuary Cove.
 I have described this under the guide for Safford Peak.
 Follow the same route, continuing past the right turn off to Sombrero.
 Keep going along the desert terrain, enjoying the huge Saguaro and Barrels.
 In about 1.2 miles, there is a well-defined split in the trail to the right.
 Take this.
 It starts as kind of an old jeep track, then disintegrates into vagueness.
 You can begin to see Safford Canyon now.
 It's not named Safford Canyon.
 That's just what I call it.
 I called the Park Service to ask it, or Peak 3263 had a real name, and neither do.
 In about 1.8 miles, the path dumps you off in the wash that leads up to the canyon.
 Just follow it.
 There is no trail.
 The wash is sometimes overgrown, and you will also have to boulder-hop.
 It's like solving a puzzle, except that the pieces rip you up if you chose the wrong way (ha ha).
 Seriously though, this part is pretty cool.
 You will be surprised how wild and rugged this little hidden canyon is.